Helping a friend with bipolar disorder

 Bipolar disorder, previously known as manic depression, is a disorder characterised by exaggerated mood swings.

-People who experience bipolar tend to experience extreme “ups and downs”.
+People who experience bipolar disorder tend to experience extreme “ups and downs”.
 These mood swings are sometimes called episodes.

 Learning about bipolar helps you understand what someone is going though.
 Your friend may feel supported knowing you decided to inform yourself about it.